Home

 Medieval Brittany and Celtic France

-Click on the title for more information from Powell's Books or another online source.
+Click on the title for more information from Powell's Books or another online source, or if you're outside the U.S., try The Book Depository.

-Alice Borchardt, Devoted, about the unlikely romance between a pagan Celtic woman with mystical abilities and a Christian bishop during the ninth century Viking invasions of northern France.
+Alice Borchardt, Devoted, about the unlikely romance between a pagan Celtic woman with mystical abilities and a Christian bishop during the ninth-century Viking invasions of northern France.

 Alice Borchardt, Beguiled, about the love between a Celtic woman and a Christian bishop and their efforts to protect the city of Chantalon during the ninth century Viking invasions of northern France; sequel to Devoted.